The Lisbon Cathedral(Sé de Lisboa), in the Alfama district, is the most famous in Lisbon, and for good reason.

 - While exploring the Cathedral in Alfama, visit the Graca district for street art and more, and see the Miradouro da Senhora do Monte viewpoint.

-How to Travel to Lisbon Cathedral
+How to Get to the Lisbon Cathedral

 Getting to Lisbon Cathedral is convenient due to its central location in Alfama, one of Lisbon’s oldest neighborhoods.
 Here are some tips to help you plan your journey:

-By Public Transport:
+By Public Transport

 - Tram: The iconic Tram 28 is a popular scenic route that stops near Lisbon Cathedral.
 Catching this tram offers a charming ride through the city’s narrow streets.